 Shahleena Musk - Senior Lawyer

 Shahleena Musk joined the HRLC team in February 2017.
-Shahleena is an Aboriginal lawyer descended from the Larrakia people of Darwin.
+Shahleena is a proud Larrakia woman from Darwin in the Northern Territory.
 She was the first Aboriginal person to graduate from the then Northern Territory University (now Charles Darwin University) and to be admitted to the Supreme Court of the Northern Territory.

 Shahleena worked as a Crown Prosecutor for the Director of Public Prosecutions in both the Northern Territory (1998-2001) and Western Australia (2006-7).
 Her employment saw her undertaking many important cases in remote regions of the Top End of the NT and in WA.